cchacons/3d-particles/README.md

-# 3dparticles
+# 3D-particles

+Hello!

-THREE.JS script, which lets u make easy particle animation based on your 3D-models
+This script lets u make easy particle animation based on your 3D-models